eric-yeung/Discord-Bot/README.md

 # Discord Bot that plays music! ![python](https://img.shields.io/badge/Python-3.9.5%20-brightgreen)

-I decided to create a simple Discord using Python in order to advance my coding skills.
+I decided to create a simple Discord bot using Python in order to advance my coding skills.

 ## This bot as of right now can: